freelawproject/classifier-experiments/clx/ml/README.md

     # Required: The name of the training run.
     name = ...

-    # Required: The columns to select from the Dataset object when converting to Tensors.
+    # Required: The columns to select from the Dataset object when converting
+    # to Tensors.
 These should match the inputs expected by your `AutoModel` class.
     dataset_cols = ["input_ids", "attention_mask", ...]

-    # Optional: If you add any additional arguments to __init__, add them here so they are dumped to the run config (must be serializable).
+    # Optional: If you add any additional arguments to __init__, add them here so
+    # they are dumped to the run config (must be JSON-serializable).
     add_config_attrs = ["my-config-attr"]

     # Provide pipeline initialization arguments to the HF pipeline constructor for inference.